esmero/archipelago-deployment-live/README.md

 #### OR Running self-signed? (optional and does not apply to ARM64/Apple M1 Architecture):

-Only if you are not running a fully qualified domain you wish a valid/signed
+Only if you are not running a fully qualified domain you wish a valid/signed.
+We **really DO not** recommend this route.
+IF you plan on using this deployment for local testing or running on non SSL please go for https://github.com/esmero/archipelago-deployment which delivers the same experience in less than 20 minutes deployment time.

 Generate a self signed Cert
 ```SHELL